Code-Institute-Submissions/Mealy/README.md

     - the django docs for helping me with syntax and best practice advice
     - the bootstrap docs for speeding up front end design.
+    - - crispy forms for the form libary